African Academy of Sciences: History

 The Academy was founded in 1983 following a proposal presented by entomologist Thomas Odhiambo and Mohamed H.A.
 Hassan (The World Academy of Sciences president at the time) at the inaugural meeting of The World Academy of Sciences (TWAS), in Trieste, Italy.

 Odhiambo led a taskforce on the creation of The Academy, which presented its recommendations at a meeting convened on 10 December 1985.
 Participants at the meeting unanimously adopted the recommendations, turned the gathering into a General Assembly, and drafted and adopted the Academy's founding constitution, which has since been updated.
 The 34 participants who attended the General Assembly also became the founding fellows of the Academy.

 The Academy also developed and implemented four strategies between 1989 and 2005 that focused on forestry research, biotechnology, soil and water management, improved food production and policy and advocacy.
 In 1988 the AAS launched the journal Discovery and Innovation, which focused on all areas of science and ran until 2012.

 At first the Academy was largely unfunded and run by volunteers.

 Between 1993 and 1996 Carnegie Corporation of New York and the Rockefeller Foundation helped the organization establish efficient institutional and financial systems.

 In May 2005 the Kenyan government gave official recognition to the Academy and extended to it diplomatic privileges given to international non governmental organisations headquartered in Kenya.
 It also authorized construction of its headquarters on a 2 ha site that it owns in the Karen area of Nairobi.
 A US$5 million endowment from the Nigerian government was used to cover the cost of construction.

 On 28 February 2011 Ahmadou Lamine Ndiaye of Senegal was appointed President of the AAS for a three-year term replacing Mohamed Hassan of Sudan.
-He was the first francophone to hold this position since the AAS was founded.
 Ndiaye said he wanted to rejuvenate the AAS, and felt that conditions were favorable.

 He aimed to open up centers of excellence on the continent where French and English speakers could work on joint research programs.

-Felix Dapare Dakora is currently serves as President of the African Academy of Sciences for the 2017–2023 terms.
+Felix Dapare Dakora was the President of the African Academy of Sciences from 2017 when he was succeeded by Lise Korsten in August 2023.
+She became the first woman to lead the academy.
+The academy should she believes be widely recognised as a leader in African sciences.
+She led the academy's new governing council of ten people and three of these Jane Catherine Ngila, Rajaâ Cherkaoui El Moursli and Peggy Oti-Boateng who was the executive director from 2022 are also women.
+She will be President until 2026.
+Kortsen took over the leadership of the academy after a difficult period.
+The academy had found that its staff and budget had grown to 60 staff controlling $250m supported by the Wellcome Trust and the Bill and Melinda Gates Foundation.
+Internal disagreements led to the loss of the academy's financial supporters.
+Korsten and her executive secretary had to re-establish the academy's role.